gatapia/ncnode/README.md

 # ncnode

+# NOTE: This project has been merged into the [NClosure](http://gatapia.github.com/nclosure/) project to give all
+NClosure users access to the Node core libs through a type safe API.

 ## Overview
-This project is still in the 'do not use, crazy thoughts being flung around the room' stage.

-For a demo of what nclosure can do see the generated docs for the [node core libraries](http://gatapia.github.com/ncnode/).
+For a demo of what nclosure can do see the generated docs for the [node core libraries](http://gatapia.github.com/nclosure/node/index.html).

 ## Goal
 To generate wrappers for the Node.js core libs that are fully closure annotated